Britney Spears Shares Shirtless Photo Of Sam Asghari In Bathtub: ‘A Stunner’

 “Singer, songwriter, director, producer, dancer, PHOTOGRAPHER!
 WHAT CANT U DO QUEEN?!” said a fan who applauded all of Britney’s many talents.

-“I’m so happy for my beautiful queen, u deserve the best of this world…. he was born to make u happy,” remarked a second fan who applauded the couple’s relationship.
+“I’m so happy for my beautiful queen, u deserve the best of this world…. he was born to make u happy,” remarked a second admirer who applauded the couple’s relationship.

 “This is so sweet.
 What a stunning couple y’all are,” noted a third follower and fan of the twosome.

-The couple has been going strong since meeting in 2016 on the set of Britney’s “Slumber Party” music video where Asghari played her love interest.
+The couple has been going strong since meeting in 2016 on the set of Britney’s “Slumber Party” music video where Sam played her love interest.
 He has remained a constant in her life as she endured several tumultuous years and personal issues throughout the duration of their relationship.

-These included Britney’s father, Jamie Spears’ health struggles, including his 2018 hospitalization and subsequent surgeries.
-The family also weathered an incident between Jamie and Britney’s oldest son Jayden Federline where Jamie allegedly put his hands on him during an altercation.
+These issues included Britney’s father’s — Jamie Spears — health struggles, including his 2018 hospitalization and subsequent surgeries.
+The family also weathered an incident between Britney’s oldest son, Jayden Federline, and Jamie, where Jamie allegedly put his hands on him during an altercation.

 The singer also broke her foot in February while dancing.